 Create a list of technical FAQs.
 Take a survey of your staff and patients to determine the most frequently asked questions.
 Then adapt your technical guidance based on questions and challenges, and provide refresher training as needed.

-Implementing a telehealth system into your organization’s processes can help your staff and patients connect in new and meaningful ways.
-Using these types of innovative services can broaden your reach and the support you can provide during the COVID-19 pandemic and beyond.
+Implementing a telehealth system into your behavioral health organization’s processes can help your staff and patients connect in new and meaningful ways.
+Using these types of innovative services can broaden your reach and the support you can provide.